-Object Recommendation Examples Schools The education function can provide the definitive name of the establishment which should form the content of the PAO.
+Object Recommendation Examples

+Schools The education function can provide the definitive name of the establishment which should form the content of the PAO.
 Ancillary buildings (as defined by the Education Asset Management register) within the school curtilage should be captured as SAOs of the school, if required.
 The Approved Preferred LPI shall be the address used by the education function or the school itself.
 Alternative LPIs should be captured if access can be gained to the site from more than one Street.
-PAO: "Kings School" Street: "Brook Street" Town: "Grantham" SAO: "Library" PAO: "Kings School" Street: "Brook Street" Town: "Grantham" If possible the type of school shall be included in the PAO, for example Primary School, Grammar School, Comprehensive School.
-For faith schools abbreviations shall not be used to indicate the denomination, for example, Roman Catholic, Church of England shall be used rather than RC or C of E. Full stops shall not be used.
-Any associated residential accommodation such as caretaker's house or school house should be created as a Child BLPU of the Parent BLPU for the school site.
-If a school is split over more than one site or land parcels (for example playing fields) these should be treated as BLPUs in their own right and addressed to the Street providing access.
-However the name of the school shall be included as part of the PAO.
+PAO: "Kings School" Street: "Brook Street" Town: "Grantham" SAO: "Library" PAO: "Kings School" Street: "Brook Street" Town: "Grantham"

 Town: "Oxford" SAO: "Ground Keepers